bebo13133/SoftAcademy/readme.md

 ### Discussion Forum:

 "**Soft Academy**" provides a dedicated forum for discussions.
 Learners can engage with peers, instructors, and industry professionals, fostering a collaborative learning environment.
 The forum allows users to ask questions, share insights, and participate in relevant discussions.
+### News Blog:

+Stay up-to-date with the latest in the tech world through the "**Soft Academy**" News Blog.
+Our blog covers a wide range of topics, including industry trends, programming languages, new technologies, and more.

 ## Installation